What is a Stock Keeping Unit (SKU)?

 A Stock Keeping Unit (SKU) is a distinctive identifier assigned to various products in a company’s inventory.
 It is a crucial tool in retail and e-commerce for tracking stock levels, sales, and overall inventory management.
 Unlike Universal Product Codes (UPCs), SKUs are for internal use and specific to each business, allowing for customized categorization and tracking.
 This level of detail is particularly beneficial for businesses with large or diverse product catalogs helps with easy organization of data to prevent stockouts and overstock situations.

 SKUs typically consist of alphanumeric codes representing various product attributes, such as size, color, style, brand name, and price point.
-This granular identification enables retailers to monitor individual item performance, streamline order fulfillment, and make data-driven decisions about restocking and discontinuation based on real-time sales trends.
+This granular identification enables retailers to monitor individual item performance, streamline order fulfillment, and apply demand forecasting to make data-driven decisions about restocking and discontinuation.

 Key Components of a Stock Keeping Unit